 Love doesn’t need to be moderated, but treats do.
 Even healthy delicious gummies.
 With gummies, however, I can feel great about sharing a few tasty treats with the boys.
 Unlike a lot of dog treats that are just meant as special snacks, I started making gummies to actively add gelatin to our dogs’ diet.
 Gelatin gummies are sort of like turning our supplements into treats.
 The dogs love them and I love being able to give them a guilt-free treat.
 Gummies are also super simple to make.
 Pawfect.

 Pretty and Pink

 These gummies use beetroot powder as an all natural dog treat tint.
 In a plain gummy base, the beetroot will look red, like these naturally red gelatin gummy dog treats.
 By adding yogurt to our base, the red becomes all natural hot pink.
 Pawfect for Valentine’s Day.
-Dogs aren’t colour blind, but they don’t see pink or red like we do.
+Dogs see colour differently than people, and so they don’t see pink or red like we do.
 Still, we crazy humans can have a little fun!
 These yummy gummies are just one of the many doggone delicious (and pretty) ways to make naturally pink dog treats.
 See our post on colourful ingredients for dog treats for more ideas.